 Marriage is one of the hardest things you’ll ever do.
-Anytime two people who come together from two different worlds, to become “one,” they are headed for the challenges of a life time.
-If you think about it, it would be un-natural for it to be any other way.
+Anytime two people come together from two different worlds to become “one,” they are headed for the challenges of a lifetime.
+If you think about it, it would be unnatural for it to be any other way.

-Two different people who were raised in two different families, probably in two different regions, experienced two different parenting styles, and most likely have two different expectations as to what marriage is.
+Two different people raised in two different families, probably in two different regions, experienced two different parenting styles, and most likely have two different expectations regarding marriage.
 Most likely, it’s based on the kind of marriage their parents had.
 Typically, both spouses have a vision of what they believe marriage is supposed to be.

-The challenge begins when each spouse thinks that their way is the right and only way, and therefore their spouse, needless to say is w r o n g!
-Throughout years of counseling I’ve taken notice how the the pattern smoothly transitions into the next stage: “my way or the highway” mentality.
-This occurs typically around the 6 – 12 month time frame, and usually accompanies high levels of frustration.
-At that point, the whisper of that nasty “D” word (as in divorce), starts to creep up in the marital vocabulary.
-Often times, that is when couples seek help.
+The challenge begins when each spouse thinks that their way is the right and only way, and therefore their spouse, needless to say, is WRONG!
+Throughout years of counseling, I’ve noticed how the pattern smoothly transitions into the next stage: “my way or the highway” mentality.
+This occurs typically around the 6 – 12 month time frame and usually accompanies high levels of frustration.
+At that point, the whisper of that nasty “D” word (as in divorce) starts to creep up in the marital vocabulary.
+Oftentimes, that is when couples seek help.

 It’s important to understand that what worked for your parents may not work for you and your spouse.
 Those were different times, and they were different people.

-2) Each spouse share what they think marriage is in general, and create boundaries
+- Each spouse share what they think marriage is in general and create boundaries

 - Discuss expectations with regards to roles